thoughtstem/CodeSpellsV3/README.md

 ### The Bright Future?

 Now... there is CodeSpells V3.
 We don't really know what it will become -- except that it'll be awesome.
 It's a project driven by the community.
-(The original creators of CodeSpells fully support this endeavor.)
+Also: The original creators of CodeSpells fully support this endeavor.